ledimestari/udpserverclient/README.md

 ## Features

  - Supports multiple clients
- - Assigns an unique id to every client (rolling int by default)
+ - Assigns an unique id to every client (a rolling int by default)
- - Some preset specific replies from the server, eg. sending "hello" prompts the server to reply with "world!"
+ - Some preset specific replies from the server, eg. sending a "hello" prompts the server to reply with a "world!"

 ## To do

+ - Server could have a visible list of connected clients.
+ - Server should maybe have an option to stop and restart it.
  - Client could remember a number of server IPs it has recently been connected to.
- - Server could have a visible list of connected clients.
  - Clients should send a heartbeat.
  - Clients should timeout and drop out from the server if not heard from in a while.